Deciding to close your company

 - Company name (mandatory)

-- Companies Registration Office (CRO) number (mandatory)
+- CRO number (mandatory)

 - Tax Registration Number (mandatory where company has registered or traded)